 Housing and Meals

-Registration for Trek and Travel trips is available on a first-come, first-served basis.
+Registration for Trek and Travel trips is available on a first-come, first served basis.
 You can register now for Ozark Rocks online.
-Registration for the Smoky Mountains Adventure, Great Lakes Voyage and Atlantic Coatal Quest opens October 28 at 9 a.m.
+Registration for the other trips opens October 5.
+Registration for Smoky Mountains Adventure opens at 9 a.m.
+Registration for the Great Lakes Voyage, STEM in the Smoky Mountains, Atlantic Coastal Quest and the 2021 Presidential Inauguration Trip open October 5th at 10 a.m.

 The Trek and Travel program is managed by Kevin Zimmer.
 He is responsible for planning, designing, staffing and leading all trips.
-He has over 15 years of experience in trip management and has led 36 trips for the Trek and Travel program since 2011.
-His favorite ice cream flavor is Ted Drews Fudge Sundae.
+He has over 23 years of experience in trip management and has led 70 trips for the Trek and Travel program since 2011.
+His favorite ice cream flavor is Ted Drews Hot Fudge Sundae.
 See why he loves what he does in this video.

-Last year, nearly 70 chaperones made it possible for 650 students to take learning from the classrom to the trails through our Trek and Travel Trips.
+Last year, nearly 70 chaperones made it possible for 650 students to take learning from the classroom to the trails through our Trek and Travel Trips.

 Learn more about being a trip chaperone.